recitativonika/MAL-List-Randomizer/README.md

 # MAL List Randomizer
-A JavaScript to adds random anime or manga to your MyAnimeList list using the browser console.
+A JavaScript script that automatically adds popular anime and manga to your MyAnimeList account.

 ## Tutorial